SergiiGlad/devops/DevOpsFundamentals.md

 __Continuous integration__ is a DevOps practice where developers continuously commit their code changes into a source repository.
 Then, at regular intervals, the system will conduct an automated build, deploy, and test.

+The process of having shorter release cycles (sometimes serveral times a day) i.e creating small features and integrating them to the source code, and employing automated build and test processes for quicker feedback is called __Continuous Integration__

 __Continuous delivery__ expands on continuous integration by automatically deploying code changes through the support environments, pausing for _approval_ before going to production.

 __Continuous deployment__ does not wait for approval; rather, it goes to production automatically after successfully passing through automated testing in the support environments.